Hospitals still ration medical N95 masks as stockpiles swell

 But the agency has still not solved the problem.
 “There have been a good number of new NIOSH (mask) approvals that have been granted,” said Suzanne Schwartz, director of the FDA’s Office of Strategic Partnerships & Technology Innovation.
 “Yet the access to those new manufacturers, there seems to be a hurdle there.
 FDA ... is trying to identify that blockage.”

-Schwartz said the agency is working with President Joe Biden’s pandemic response team and the health care industry to find answers.

-The internal emails show that Moeller in December alerted NIOSH head Dr. John Howard about the unused U.S. N95 manufacturing capacity.
+The internal emails show that Moeller in December alerted NIOSH head Dr. John Howard about the unused U.S. N95s.

 In a Dec.
 22 email, Howard acknowledged he was still hearing of shortages: “Apparently, there is a significant domestic production capacity going unused for the lack of orders and we have tried to address this supplier/purchaser disconnect.”